 Self-control and motivation.

 The problem occurs when there is one blip or downfall in one’s 'diet', the sense of catastrophe sets in alongside an overwhelming feeling of guilt.
-Your thoughts turn and your 'diet' is over as swiftly as it started.
-In general diets do not work when it comes to weight loss and then weight maintenance.
+Your thoughts reverse and your 'diet' is over as swiftly as it started.
+In general, diets do not work when it comes to weight loss and then weight maintenance.

-In retaliation to the low success rate of dieting and with overweight and obesity rates at an all-time high, allied health professional and dietitian are tying a number of different approaches to help education and inform the general public on healthier eating.
-By working on the root of the problem and focusing techniques on how to deal with external triggers that cause you to overeat may well be the key to success.
+In response to the low success rate of dieting, and with overweight and obesity rates at an all-time high, allied health professionals and dietitian's are trying a number of alternative approaches to help educate and inform the general public on healthier eating.
+The key to success may lie in breaking down the issues which cause you to overeat in the first instance, by working on the root of the problem and focusing on techniques to deal with external triggers.

 Adopting the principle of intuitive eating for athletes.